-Hirschler Fleischer's multidisciplinary Cybersecurity & Data Privacy Practice Group advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
-We provide practical guidance on the development of formal data protection policies related to employee and customer data, digital assets, social media and IT usage.
-Members of our group also advise clients on their insurance programs, helping to ensure adequate coverage in the event of a breach.
-Our privacy and data security lawyers advise clients in a wide range of industries, including:
+Hirschler Fleischer's multidisciplinary Cybersecurity & Data Privacy Practice advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
+We provide practical guidance on the development of formal policies related to information security, data protection, digital assets, social media and IT usage.
+Members of our group also assist clients in responding to data breaches and other cybersecurity incidents.
+We advise clients in a wide range of industries, including:

 - Data services/technology